top of page

 All of this takes time, but all of this increases your lactate threshold and increases your anaerobic potential which means you can do even more anaerobic work after your base is built.

-Many runners believe that building an aerobic base means just do long slow jogging.
-However, you should train at loads of different aerobic paces to help to push up your aerobic system.
+Many runners believe that building an aerobic base means just doing long slow jogging.
+However, you should train at loads of different aerobic paces to help push up your aerobic system.

-You should be running a tempo run at least once a week to help to improve your bodies efficiency with oxygen at fast paces.
+You should be running a tempo run at least once a week to help improve your body's efficiency with oxygen at fast paces.
 This increases how fast your body can run aerobically.

-You can involve hills in your base building phase but it is important to be sure to have the focus on running with good form rather than trying to push really hard and be exhausted at the end of the session.
+You can involve hill training in your base-building phase but it is important to be sure to have the focus on running with good form rather than trying to push really hard and be exhausted at the end of the session.

 Running anaerobically during your aerobic base

 This is an easy mistake to make.
-Whether you end up pushing a tempo too fast and getting anaerobic, or whether you have been running interval sessions which take you anaerobic.
+Whether you end up pushing a tempo too fast and getting anaerobic, or whether you have been running interval sessions that take you anaerobic.

 Remember your anaerobic system does not take longer than 2 months to max out, if you go anaerobic during your aerobic base phase then you are limiting how much you can improve your aerobic system.